-How parents can support learning in the subject this academic year Support independent reading by listening to and monitoring weekly reading homework.
+How parents can support learning in the subject this academic year

+Support independent reading by listening to and monitoring weekly reading homework.

 Visit the library and discuss reading in order to encourage personal choice.

-Revising and practising the weekly spellings Practise using the vocabulary in a sentence.
+Revising and practising the weekly spellings

+Practise using the vocabulary in a sentence.

 Watch adaptations of the texts we have covered at home.

 Test the key learning points and quiz what C.O.M.P.A.S.S. and S.T.E.A.L. stand for.

-C.O.M.P.A.S.S: Colour and contrast; onomatopoeia, metaphor, personification, pathetic fallacy, alliteration, adjectives, similes, sentences, senses (used to create setting) S.T.E.A.L: speech, thoughts, effects on others, actions.
-Looks (all devices a writer uses to create character) G.A.S.E: gist, a closer look, summary, elaboration (the JMHS reading strategy) Recommended Reading The Explorer by Katherine Rundell Treasure Island by Robert Louis Stevenson Lord of the Flies by William Golding The Hound of the Baskervilles by Arthur Conan Doyle Girl.
+C.O.M.P.A.S.S: Colour and contrast; onomatopoeia, metaphor, personification, pathetic fallacy, alliteration, adjectives, similes, sentences, senses (used to create setting)

+S.T.E.A.L: speech, thoughts, effects on others, actions.
+Looks (all devices a writer uses to create character)

+G.A.S.E: gist, a closer look, summary, elaboration (the JMHS reading strategy)

+Recommended Reading

+The Explorer by Katherine Rundell

+Treasure Island by Robert Louis Stevenson

+Lord of the Flies by William Golding

+The Hound of the Baskervilles by Arthur Conan Doyle

+Girl.
 Boy.
-Sea by Chris Vick Lark by Anthony McGowan Storm Wake by Lucy Christopher The Quiet at the End of the World by Lauren James To the Edge of the World by Julia Green Nowhere on Earth by Nick Lake Lampie by Annet Schaap Boy by Roald Dahl Harry Potter series by J.K Rowling The Hobbit by JRR Tolkein The Great Gilly Hopkins by Katherine Patterson Kick by Mitch Johnson The Goldfish Boy by Lis Thompson Some places more than others by Renee Watson The Tempest by Shakespeare The Ruby in the Smoke by Phillip Pullman The Water Babies by Charles Kingsley Cogheart by Peter Bunzl Oliver Twist by Charles Dickens David Copperfield by Charles Dickens Great Expectations by Charles Dickens Roof Toppers by Katherine Rundell The Supreme Lie by Geraldine McCaughrean The 57 Bus by Dashka Slater Points to note Year 7 need to have a reading book in their bag at all to Students conduct a 200-word challenge write every for We will seek to give students the opportunity to see pl Students will be involved in poet and author visits thro rtnight to hone creative writing, editing and planning ays and texts in action at the theatre. nowledge.
+Sea by Chris Vick

+Lark by Anthony McGowan

+Storm Wake by Lucy Christopher

+The Quiet at the End of the World by Lauren James

+To the Edge of the World by Julia Green

+Nowhere on Earth by Nick Lake

+Lampie by Annet Schaap

+Boy by Roald Dahl

+Harry Potter series by J.K Rowling

+The Hobbit by JRR Tolkein

+The Great Gilly Hopkins by Katherine Patterson

+Kick by Mitch Johnson

+The Goldfish Boy by Lis Thompson

+Some places more than others by Renee Watson

+The Tempest by Shakespeare

+The Ruby in the Smoke by Phillip Pullman

+The Water Babies by Charles Kingsley

+Cogheart by Peter Bunzl

+Oliver Twist by Charles Dickens

+David Copperfield by Charles Dickens

+Great Expectations by Charles Dickens

+Roof Toppers by Katherine Rundell

+The Supreme Lie by Geraldine McCaughrean

+The 57 Bus by Dashka Slater

+Points to note

+Year 7 need to have a reading book in their bag at all times and they should read each day.

+Students conduct a 200-word challenge write every fortnight to hone creative writing, editing and planning knowledge.

+We will seek to give students the opportunity to see plays and texts in action at the theatre.

+Students will experience Victorian life on a trip in the summer term.

+Students will be involved in poet and author visits throughout the year.